Luhaib-j/Luhaib-j/README.md

 - 👋 Hi, I’m @Luhaib-j
 - 👀 I’m interested in web development
-- 🌱 I a junior full-stack developer
+- 🌱 I am junior full-stack developer
 - 💞️ I am mainly using vue.js, firebase services, express.js as well as html, css, js, node.js ...etc
-- 📫 How to reach me via my email: Luhaibjabbo@gmail.com
+- 📫 You can reach me via my email: Luhaibjabbo@gmail.com

 <!---
 Luhaib-j/Luhaib-j is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.